hackboxguy/multi-key-knob/README.md

 `$ make bin`

 ### compile & flash to pad:
-- if on original firmware of OEM: connect pin-12(UDP) of CH552 to +5V through a 10k resistor to enter bootloader mode
+- If on original firmware of OEM: As explained [here](#howto), connect pin-12(UDP) of CH552 to +5V through a 10k resistor to enter bootloader mode
-- if on this firmware: press key1 while connecting USB
+- If on this firmware: press key1 while connecting USB
 - `$ make flash`
 ```
 user@machine:~/multi-key-knob$ make flash